Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 ### 2.3.1.
 System Dependencies

-_\&lt;List and identify any dependencies the proposed solution will have on other systems.\&gt;_
+List and identify any dependencies the proposed solution will have on other systems.

 - operative system of users phone
 - maps (google or another)
-- synchronization with Telephone address list
 - Help stuff (any chats program)
 - the system of notifications
 - e-mail
 - check system (personification)
-- calendar synchronization (google or another)
+- synchronization with calendar (google or another)
+- synchronization with Telephone address list
-- synchronization with social nets and media (FB, instagramm, VK, snapchat)
+- synchronization with social media (FB, instagramm, VK, snapchat)
 - sms services
-- synchronization with wallet, credit card
+- synchronization with wallet, credit cards

 ### 2.3.2.
 Change Impacts
 The A change:
 + hairdresser recording system
 + system for recording clients to supervisors
 + system of a reminder about the time of the visit (no need to call customers)